quairkit.loss.distance

 Compute the state fidelity between the input state and the target state.

-The value computed by this function can be used as a loss function to optimize.
+The value computed by this function can be used as a loss function to optimize quantum circuits.

 Parameters:

-The input state which will be used to compute the state fidelity with the target state.
+The input quantum state which will be used to compute the state fidelity with the target state.
+Can be a single state or a batch of states.
+Must have the same number of systems as the target state.

 Raises:

-NotImplementedError – The backend is wrong or not supported.
+• NotImplementedError – If the backend is wrong or not supported.

 Return type: